apache/spark/docs/sql-ref-ansi-compliance.md

   - `map_col[key]`: This operator throws `NoSuchElementException` if key does not exist in map.
   - `CAST(string_col AS TIMESTAMP)`: This operator should fail with an exception if the input string can't be parsed.
   - `CAST(string_col AS DATE)`: This operator should fail with an exception if the input string can't be parsed.
+  - `CAST(string_col AS BOOLEAN)`: This operator should fail with an exception if the input string can't be parsed.

 ### SQL Keywords